fiberseq/Molecular-annotation-spec/README.md

 # Molecular annotation (MA:Z:) tag

 With the advent of functional single-molecule sequencing, there is an emerging need to annotate non-genetic elements on individual DNA molecules.
 This is handled for base modifications using the MM and ML tags.
 However, we have a need for a more extensible format beyond base modifications that allows for generic annotation of any segment of a molecule.
-To accomplish this we are proposing the `MA` tag, and we describe the format of this tag below:
+To accomplish this we are proposing the `MA` tag, and we describe the format of this tag below.

+Integration of this spec or a similar one into the SAM/BAM/CRAM is needed to standardize the representation of molecular annotations across different sequencing platforms and analysis tools.
+Importantly, a standardized format will allow for integration in a wide range of genomic tools, e.g. visualization in genome browsers.

 ## Format Specification